 I’ve been in an ‘intercontinental relationship’ for the past 2 years.
 It sucks.

-With international relationships it’s inevitable that a time will come where one person will have to leave.
+With international relationships, it’s inevitable that a time will come when one person will have to leave.

 It could be for various reasons but usually, it’s the big ones – family, money, or career.

 It’s difficult to find that ‘long distance groove’ after spending months living together, especially during that first long separation.

 Below, I’ve listed a few strategies we’ve used to make a long-distance relationship work.

 Establish a Reliable Communication Method

 Ask, “Do both of us have a reliable Internet connection?”
 More often than not, things won’t work how you envisioned, but having, say, the best rural internet that you can find can certainly go a long way towards giving you the best chance of being able to maintain a good line of communication.

 Lately, I’ve been swearing at my router and have come close to throwing my smartphone at the wall.
 My only deterrent is realizing it’s actually my relationship lifeline.

 Instead, be calm and plan backup methods.
 After two weeks, I noticed a regular pattern of when our paths crossed via phone or the Internet that worked for both of our schedules.